briskware/insight-gem-plotter/README.md

 Point your browser to index.html located under src/main/html/index.html, or click [here](https://cdn.rawgit.com/briskware/insight-gem-plotter/master/src/main/html/index.html).

-Once the page loads select an ASC file and the page will generate the Engine Log for your chosen flight.
+Once the page loads select an ASC file and the page will generate the graphical engine log for your chosen flight.

 Example ASC files with a corresponding [output](https://cdn.rawgit.com/briskware/insight-gem-plotter/master/src/test/resources/FLT941.pdf) (saved as PDF) can be found under the src/test/resources folder.